philzook58/philzook58.github.io/_drafts/old/2017-12-23-functor-vector2.md

 You can form cups and caps.
 The caps represent performing an inner product between those two vector lines.
 There are now less indices that before.
 Cups are a bit more peculiar.
 They correspond to kroneckering the metric into the state.
 This can be useful, for example for representing a maximally entangled pair of states in quantum information.

-###Monoidal Categories
+### Monoidal Categories

 Monoidal categories are categories with some special structure.
 They possess a couple of associated functor and natural transformations that have to obey certain laws.
 They are a generalization of the structure that appears in vector spaces under the kronecker product.
 They require a densify operator (which under the right perspective is a functor.
 This isvery confusing from the Haskell point of view) called the tensor product.

 The associativity of the kronecker product translates to

 What is very interesting though is that if you look at the list of monoidal categories, The category of functors is on there, with morphisms given by natrual transformations.
 The tensor product is functor composition.

-## String Diagrams for Functors and Natural Transformations.
+## String Diagrams for Functors and Natural Transformations

 <sup>[1](#stringhaskell)</sup>

 Functors form a monoidal category with the tensor product given by composition.

 ### Kan Extensions

 Maybe.
 If I ever understand these and if they are useful.

 ### Maybe Ends and CoEnds

 If I every understand these and they actually help.
 There may, ideally, be a connection actual summation of indices.

 ## Functor Vector